RadhaKalluri/Nowak-Kalluri_TypeIISGN2026/README.md

 ### 6. TypeIandIIPulseTrain.ipynb

-Reproduces the pulse-train simulations presented in Figure XX of the manuscript.
-(Figure 10)
+Reproduces the pulse-train simulations presented in Figure 10 of the manuscript.

 ## Model Use and Reproducibility